dinoosauro/podcast-downloader/README.md

 - Look if a file with the same name exists
 - Look if the URL has already been downloaded

+You can also choose to show all the episode that will be downloaded in a list before doing so.
+With this option, you can choose which podcast episodes shouldn't be downloaded.

 ## Settings

 ![Settings UI](./readme_assets/settings_ui.jpg)